joesparrow/palindromeevents/takepart.md

 ## How do I get my medal?

-Simple, send some evidence that you covered some distance on 12th Feb to **finished@palindromeday.co.uk**.
+Simple, send some evidence that you covered some distance on the day to **finished@palindromeday.co.uk**.
 You can do this by sending a:

 - screen shot of your strava activity
 - picture of your fitness watch